pnpm/rfcs/text/0003-templates.md

 ## Unresolved Questions and Bikeshedding

 - In prior discussions, this feature was referred to as "_Environments_".
 The initial draft proposes "_Templates_" to make it more clear that this feature is simply a `package.json` authoring mechanism.
 Templates/environments are not themselves installed.
-- Should the `version` field be extended by `pnpm.templates.extends`?
-One on hand, this allows monorepo packages to be single-versioned easily.
-On the other hand, it can be very surprising when packages are published with the version from a template.
-Previously forgetting to specify a `version` results in a helpful error.